algosup/2024-2025-project-1-fpga-team-4/Documents/TestPlan.md

     **Basic fuctionnalities/smoke test**
     - **Go-Board/screen detection** The Go-Board should detect and be able to interact with the screen
     - **Game Start** The game should launch
-    - **Game Exit** The game should be able to close when prompted
+    - **Game Reset** The game should be able to close when prompted
     - **Go-Board input detection** The Go-Board should be able to detect if we are clicking it's buttons
     - **Frog Spawn** Every time a level starts, the frog should spawn in the bottom middle of the screen.
 Every time a level ends, the frog should despawn.
-    - **Cars Spawn** Every time a level starts, some cars should randomly spawn in the center of the screen, facing sideways.
-There should be at most one per lane and not every lane should be filled.
+    - **Cars Spawn** Every time a level starts, some cars should spawn as indicated in the Functional specifications.
 Every time a level ends, cars should despawn.
 \
     **Game mechanics**
     - **Frog Movement** Every time a button is pressed on the *Nanland Go Board*, the frog should move in the corresponding direction.
     - **Car Movement** Cars are supposed to move horizontally from one side of the screen to the other.
-    - **Frog/Car Collisions** The frog needs to "die" if hit by a car, this death will result in a reset of the level counter and eventual difficulty curve.
+    - **Frog/Car Collisions** The frog needs to "die" if hit by a car, this death will result in a reset of the level counter and difficulty curve.
     - **Frog/Goal Collision** The level needs to end if the frog touches the goal.
-In that case, the level counter should be increased by one, the frog should be placed back at it's starting point and the new level could be made harder
+In that case, the level counter should be increased by one, the frog should be placed back at it's starting point and the new level will be harder
-    - **Number of Cars** there can only be one car per lane
+    - **Number of Cars** there can be no more than 16 cars in total
     - **Car Specifications** The cars can go at differents speeds and can be of different sizes, they could become faster or bigger in later levels.
     - **Level Counter Behavior** The level counter should increase by one every time the frog reaches the top of the screen.
 It should also go back down to zero if the player dies
     - **Level Counter Maximum** Once the player wins level 10, the screen and the display on the *Nanland Go Board* should show "GG".
 After any input from the player, the game should be reset to level 00.
-    - *From here on out it's unsure if these features will be added*
-    - **Pause button pressed** When the pause button is pressed, the cars should stop moving, the positions need to be retained, any eventual music should stopped and the movement buttons should be disabled.
-If the game was already paused, the cars should start moving again, the music should resume and the movement buttons should function again.

 3. ***Test Environnment***
     3.1 **Hardware**